-On 25 February 2016 the Department for Communities and Local Government released the 2015 figures on levels of rough sleeping across England.
-These provide a snapshot of the number of people who sleep rough on any one night, based on counts or estimates carried out by local authorities.
-The following analysis provides a regional breakdown and identifies the areas which have seen the largest increases when compared with previous years.
+On 27 February 2020, the Ministry of Housing, Communities and Local Government released the 2019 figures for rough sleeping across England.
+These provide a snapshot of the number of people who slept rough on a single 'typical' night.
+Our analysis provides a regional breakdown and identifies the areas which have seen the largest changes compared with previous years.

 Rough sleeping - our analysis